 The Riverview Trail stretches between the picnic area and the campgrounds and is considered the easiest to hike.
 This trail features a scenic bluff prairie, a spectacular river overlook, and sightings of migratory birds.

 Hiking Club Trail

-This 2.6-mile loop features paved portions, rocky areas, moderate hills, and packed dirt and gravel terrain.
+This 2.6-mile loop features paved portions, rocky areas, moderate hills, and dirt and gravel terrain.
 Hikers can take the flat, paved trail from the picnic area to reach sloped, unpaved sections the farther they go.

 This trail offers a nature-surrounded hike through hardwood forests and prairies.
 A bluff-top offers stunning views of Lake Pepin along the way.

 If you’re a passionate birder, this trail offers the most opportunity to spy on birdlife.
 The Sand Point Trail takes hikers through a mature floodplain forest that leads to the beach at Lake Pepin.
 Bring one of these top beach blankets to avoid the annoying sand on your clothes.

 Expect mostly flat terrain, packed dirt trails, and a boardwalk.